FrannDzs/nVidia-modded-Inf/Readme.md

 **Reasons for modding**
 * You like to test a newer driver which is not available for your card.
 * New feature tests.
-* It could be used to force installation of newer drivers on OEM locked GPU's.
+* It could be used to force installation of newer drivers on OEM locked GPUs.
 * You need an older driver that is not officially supported for your GPU because you have a specific application that is broken in newer ones and you cannot wait for a fix.